Queensland Railways 1400 class

 The 1400 class was a class of diesel locomotive built by Clyde Engineering, Granville for Queensland Railways between 1955 and 1957.

 History

 In 1955, Clyde Engineering demonstrated an Electro-Motive Diesel G12 locomotive to Queensland Railways who purchased it along with two other demonstrators under construction, and also placed an order for a further 10.
 The first three were initially numbered 1230-1232, before being reclassified as the 1400 class.
 When built, they were tested on standard gauge with Bo-Bo bogies, and received their A1A-A1A bogies upon arrival in Queensland.
 The demonstrators differ from the production series in placement of the number boxes and marker lights on the ends of the unit.

-They are similar in appearance to first-series Victorian Railways T class and the Kowloon-Canton Railway Class 50 (later the CFCLA TL class), and mainly operated in South East Queensland.
+They are similar in appearance to the NZR DA class, first-series Victorian Railways T class and the Kowloon-Canton Railway Class 51 (later the CFCLA TL class), and mainly operated in South East Queensland.
 The first was withdrawn in December 1986.